 Prizren: The heart of Kosovo (suggested 1-2 days)

 Prizren was my favourite city in Kosovo.
-It reminded me a bit of Sarajevo in Bosnia, because of its mosques bringing you back to Ottoman times and its multicultural nature with the different houses of faith that dot the landscape.
-Mosques stand alongside Catholic and Orthodox churches.
+It reminded me a bit of Sarajevo in Bosnia, because of its strong Ottoman influences and its multicultural nature with the different houses of faith that dot the landscape.
+Mosques stand alongside Catholic and Orthodox churches, but at the bazaar you will feel the eastern atmosphere.

 However, unlike Sarajevo, tensions between the different groups are still more tangible.
 The old Serbian churches are guarded after several attacks and attempts to burn them down.
 Its hard to reconcile this with the warmth and hospitality of this city.